Enterprise-CMCS/mac-fc-github-actions-runner-aws/README.md

 ## About

-This repository contains the Dockerfile for a self-hosted GitHub Actions runner and an associated Terraform module which can be run in your environment to provision:
+This repository contains Dockerfiles for self-hosted GitHub Actions runners and an associated Terraform module which can be run in your environment to provision:

 - ECS Cluster
 - ECS Service
 - ECS Fargate task definition to spin up an instance of this runner _per job_ in your GitHub Actions workflow

 This module uses an existing ECR repository in AWS, and so does not provision one.

+## Runner Dockerfiles and image tags

+- `latest.Dockerfile`: A minimal runner image based on Ubuntu.
+Reference this image with the `latest` image tag
+- `playwright.Dockerfile`: An image using the [`playwright:focal` base image](https://mcr.microsoft.com/en-us/product/playwright/about) for Playwright dependencies.
+Reference this image with the `playwright` image tag

 ## Set Up